valkey-io/valkey-doc/docs/reference/eviction/index.md

 ## The new LFU mode

 Starting with Redis OSS 4.0, the [Least Frequently Used eviction mode](http://antirez.com/news/109) is available.
 This mode may work better (provide a better hits/misses ratio) in certain cases.
-In LFU mode, Redis will try to track the frequency of access of items, so the ones used rarely are evicted.
+In LFU mode, Valkey will try to track the frequency of access of items, so the ones used rarely are evicted.
 This means the keys used often have a higher chance of remaining in memory.